 All conditions must be met to be considered for this award:

-- At least one project partner must be a RAILS member library; the RAILS member must also be the fiscal agent for the grant application; the fiscal agent will receive the check for any awarded funds.
+- At least one project partner must be a RAILS school library; the RAILS school library must also be the fiscal agent for the grant application; the fiscal agent will receive the check for any awarded funds

 - The amount requested cannot exceed $5,000.

-- Grant recipients must submit a formal grant report within 30 days of the completion of grant activities.
-RAILS will provide a template to the primary contact after the grant has been accepted.
-This report will include an evaluation of impact and sustainability plan.
+- Grant recipients must submit a formal grant report within 30 days after the completion of grant activities.
+RAILS will provide a template to the primary contact after the grant proposal has been accepted.

 - A copy of relevant invoices must be sent with the completed grant report.